magento-meetup-austria/mage-meetup.at/_meetups/30-magento-meetup-28-05-2019-wien.md

 Again, we have something to celebrate: this is our **30th Magento Meetup** in Austria.
 A BIG thank you to everybody making this possible!

-This time, we are meeting in **Vienna** in the 17th district ain the LimeSoda office.
+This time, we are meeting in **Vienna** in the 17th district in the LimeSoda office.
 We are looking forward to welcome many attendees!

 Our first talk will be held by **Tsvetan Stoychev**.
 Tsvetan will talk about Web Performance Metrics and give us